adrianhelvik/fragdom/README.md

 You can access the real DOM node by using the `.realNode` getter on Element and Text.
 On fragment nodes, realNode is an array.

-If the node has not been reconsiled, accessing this property throws an error.
+If the node has not been reconciled, accessing this property throws an error.

 ### Instance attributes
 When setAttribute or removeAttribute is called with a key beginning with `$`, it is considered an instance attribute.

-This is to simplify reconsiliation of instance attributes.
+This is to simplify reconciliation of instance attributes.

 # Plan
 - [ ] Implementation